jerinphilip/lemonade/README.md

 ## Acknowledgements

-This project was made possible through the combined effort of all researchers and [partners](https://browser.mt/partners/) in the Bergamot project .
+This project was made possible through the combined effort of all researchers and [partners](https://browser.mt/partners/) in the Bergamot project.
 The [translation models](https://github.com/browsermt/students) are prepared as part of the Bergamot project.
 The translation engine used is [bergamot-translator](https://github.com/browsermt/bergamot-translator) which